How to Engage Millennials in ESL/EFL Class

 - On another page of A4 colored paper, I duplicated the same table and filled in the blank boxes with the corresponding phrasal verb.
 This can be printed as an answer sheet, but the goal is to cut up the boxes with the phrasal verbs as cards.

-- Boys love to manipulate when learning .
+- Boys love to manipulate when learning.
 The students will decide as a team which phrasal verb card goes with which definition.
-Hopefully they will do this in English and the stronger students will help out the slower ones.
+Hopefully, they will do this in English and the stronger students will help out the slower ones.

 Vocabulary Game Stage 2: Match the preposition to the expressions.
 Phrasal verbs have two components: a verb and a preposition and sometimes even a third component: an object.

-- On a A4 sheet of paper, I created a table with three columns and 13 rows.
+- On an A4 sheet of paper, I created a table with three columns and 13 rows.
 I typed in 13 short expressions dividing the expressions into two parts with the position for the preposition in the middle.
 The middle column will be left blank for the preposition cards.

-- On another A4 sheet of paper I made a table for the preposition flash cards.
+- On another A4 sheet of paper, I made a table for the preposition flashcards.
 I made the table with five columns and three rows.
 I made sure that the size of each cell corresponded to the blank middle column of the board game.
 I then typed in the 13 prepositions.

 - The flashcards are in the table just below.
 I made the table of flash cards with the same 13 expressions leaving a ‘blank’ space for the preposition.
 These will be the flashcards used in Stage 4.

 Vocabulary Game Stage 3: Crossword puzzle where they provide the verb.
 So the students have practiced the prepositions, now they will practice supplying the verb.

 - Using the same 13 expressions, I created a crossword puzzle where the students must provide the verb.